hrish1012/DAA_TA/README.md

 **TEST CASES :**

-• TEST CASE 1 : The input array is in ASCENDING order
+• TEST CASE 1 :

+       INPUT  : ASCENDING array
+       OUTPUT : The array is decreasing till the first inserted element and then the array is increasing

   ![a](https://user-images.githubusercontent.com/113937257/202613187-286ad68f-adc7-4e85-b833-1dea59a2e3b3.png)